What is addiction?

 Treatment of Addiction

-Treatment must begin with an acknowledgment of the fundamental problem the addiction is attempting to resolve in the person’s life.
-In other words, what needs to be explored is not what’s wrong with the addiction, but what is “right” about it.
+Treatment gets to begin with an acknowledgment of the fundamental problem the addiction is attempting to resolve in the person’s life.
+In other words, what gets to be explored is not what’s wrong with the addiction, but what is “right” about it.
 People experiencing addiction already know that their habits are body and soul-annihilating, not to mention socially nihilistic.
 They require validation, not for the way the addiction wants to meet these needs, but for the fundamental needs themselves.

 Dr. Gabor Mate on Attachment and Conscious Parenting